ebisLab/grid-study/README.md

-A quick run down on how to use grid layouts.
+A quick run down on how to use the grid layout tool,